marahbca/govtech-tda/_programme/day-2.md

       <h4>Using CircuitPython on Raspberry Pico</h4>
       <em>Kenneth Phang, Senior Lecturer & Consultant, Software Systems Practice, NUS-ISS</em>
       <br><br>
-      Build your own custom macro keypad that runs on the Raspberry Pi Pico RP2040 using CircuitPython.
-Desktop software is written in flutter able to customize the keypad profile and save it to the firebase cloud store.
-Demo multi-core and programmable io
+      Build your custom macro keypad that runs on the Raspberry Pi Pico RP2040 using CircuitPython.
+Desktop software is written in Google latest flutter cross-platform framework, able to customize the keypad profile and save it to the firebase cloud store.
+Demo on the usage of multi-core, custom made project and programmable io
     </td>
   </tr>
 </table>